AI-Driven Custom Tailoring System

 9. Conclusion

-This paper presented LabSeq, a comprehensive framework for parametric garment pattern generation and automated size recommendation grounded in the SMPL parametric body model.
-The system combines geometric construction languages, differentiable measurement extraction, and optimization-based size matching to produce production-ready garment patterns adapted to individual body measurements.
+This paper presented a comprehensive framework for parametric garment pattern generation and automated size recommendation grounded in the SMPL parametric body model.
+The system combines a proprietary geometric construction approach, measurement extraction, and optimization-based size matching to produce production-ready garment patterns adapted to individual body measurements.

 Key contributions include:

-- A declarative specification language for encoding traditional flat-pattern drafting rules as parameterized geometric operations
+- A proprietary declarative specification approach for encoding traditional flat-pattern drafting rules as parameterized geometric operations

 - An anatomically grounded measurement extraction pipeline computing 25+ anthropometric dimensions from SMPL meshes

-- A weighted RMSE optimization framework for size recommendation with garment-specific measurement importance modeling
+- A proprietary optimization framework for size recommendation with garment-specific measurement importance modeling

 - A library of nine validated garment templates with extensible architecture